 In Business Law matters, Michael has experience counseling clients on a variety of business law, tax and business planning concerns.
 In counseling owners of closely held businesses, Michael has worked with both purchasers and sellers of businesses in the sale of assets and/or stock.
 He frequently prepares organizational and operating documents for closely held business entities, and helps clients with business entity selection, taking into account tax planning, capital formation, management and succession planning goals.
 In his legal research for the firm, he frequently draws upon expertise in tax, business law, real estate, probate and employment laws.
 In addition to assisting businesses in corporate and tax compliance matters, he also has experience analyzing tax and corporate issues involving reorganizations, business transactions, mergers, dividends and other corporate actions.

 Michael, his wife, and their two sons are residents of Springfield Township, Montgomery County and he is an active member of St. Genevieve Parish.
 His pro bono service includes work for Wills for Heroes and the Montgomery Child Advocate Program.
-He serves on the Board of Governors of the Duquesne University Law Alumni Association for the 2011-2014 Term and is presently serving as Treasurer of the Probate & Tax Section of the Montgomery County Bar Association.
+He serves on the Board of Governors of the Duquesne University Law Alumni Association for the 2011-2014 Term and is presently serving as Secretary of the Probate & Tax Section of the Montgomery County Bar Association.